 The following is a set of shared goals that you may wish to adopt.

 We believe that:

-The goal of adult social care is to help older, vulnerable or disabled adults who have ongoing support needs to live well and have a good life.
+The goal of health and care services is to help older, vulnerable or disabled adults who have ongoing support needs to live well and have a good life.
 That means living independently at home wherever possible, with opportunities to spend time with other people and to do things which are meaningful to that individual.

 2. Agree on what will make a difference